What is Sexual Harassment under North Dakota Law?

-Sexual harassment is defined under North Dakota law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
-The types of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.
+Sexual harassment is defined by North Dakota law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
+The forms of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.

 How does North Dakota Law Prohibit Sexual Harassment?

-First, Grand Forks employers can be required to implement company policies that specifically address sexual harassment in the workplace.
+First, Grand Forks employers can be required to formulate company policies that specifically address sexual harassment in the workplace.
 These must be posted in a visible area such as a break room.
-Matters covered by such policies should include contact information used by employees to report incidents, handling procedures for claims, and corrective measures (in the event that a claim turns out to be true).
+Matters covered by such policies should include contact information used by employees to report incidents, handling procedures for claims, and corrective measures (in the event that a claim turns out to be successful).

 How can a North Dakota attorney help?

 Investigating and proving a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
-Federal investigators are often very overworked.
-Accordingly, hiring a lawyer in Grand Forks might be the best way to ensure that your claim is filed within the deadlines specified by North Dakota for sexual harassment matters.
+Federal investigators are often extremely overworked.
+Therefore, hiring a lawyer in Grand Forks may be the ideal way to ensure that your claim is filed within the deadlines specified by North Dakota for sexual harassment matters.